tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 * manually feed changes back into the board files (`blinky.json`, `blinky_routing.json`)
 * regenerate with `pcbmode -b blinky -m`

-After a few iterations, I had a design that was at least complete electrically and demonstrated a few of the boldport hallmarks such as wiggly traces and irregular outlines:
+After a few iterations, I had a design that was at least electrically complete and demonstrates a few of the boldport hallmarks such as wiggly traces and irregular outlines:

 ![pcbmode_build](./assets/pcbmode_build.jpg?raw=true)